madeofpendletonwool/PinePods/completed_todos.md

 - [ ] Episode Completion Status is now pushed to Nextcloud/Gpodder
 - [ ] Adjusted Downloaded Episode titles to be more descriptive
 - [ ] Fixed issue with news feed adding
+- [ ] Additional Podcast parsing when things are missing

 Version 0.7.2